chjackson/msmbayes/README.md

 * "Censored states" are not supported.

-* Equality constraints and fixed parameters are not supported, however prior distributions can be used.
+* Equality constraints and fixed parameters are not supported.
+However, parameters can be constrained through their prior distributions.

 * Time-inhomogeneous models specified through `pci` in `msm()` are not supported.
 However, models with time-varying intensities can still be specified through a "time" covariate, which assumes that intensities are constant between successive observations of the state.